 In its protracted filming schedule, location difficulties and massive cost overruns, Sorcerer is reminiscent of some other similarly grandiose passion projects of the late 1970s, as Hollywood's auteurist era was winding down.
 Films like Michael Cimino's Heaven's Gate (1980) and Francis Ford Coppola's Apocalypse Now (1979).
 Or, for a European example, perhaps Werner Herzog's Fitzcarraldo (1982), another film set in the jungles of South America.
 By the time Friedkin's team are rebuilding their bridge for a second time, over a different river in a different country, only for that river to run dry as well, Friedkin has almost become the quixotic hero of a Werner Herzog epic.

 Sorcerer turned into a box office disaster when it was released in the summer of 1977, and the American critics were mostly unimpressed.
 Some no doubt felt that Friedkin was riding for a fall, but it probably also didn't help that he was remaking The Wages of Fear, a film already established as a classic.
-The public stayed away, with Friedkin blaming it on Scheider, who he claimed was not a big enough star (he wanted Steve McQueen, but so did everyone else in 1977), and on the fact that Sorcerer was overshadowed by Star Wars, which had become a box office juggernaut.
+The public stayed away, with Friedkin blaming it on Scheider, who he claimed was not a big enough star (he wanted Steve McQueen, but so did everyone else), and on the fact that Sorcerer was overshadowed by Star Wars, which had become a box office juggernaut.

 There's no doubt that Sorcerer would have benefited from a starrier cast and that its misleading title didn't help.
 The name comes from one of the trucks in the film, but Friedkin admitted that it was also a deliberate but misguided nod to The Exorcist.
 But competition from Star Wars was probably not to blame.
 It's often claimed that Sorcerer was released only a week after Star Wars, explaining the public's lack of enthusiasm, but in reality Sorcerer appeared a whole month after, and there were plenty of other box office hits in the same summer including The Spy Who Loved Me, The Deep and Smokey and the Bandit.
 The latter was released almost at exactly the same time as Star Wars, but made twenty times as much as Sorcerer in the US.
 But it's obvious why the connection with Star Wars is made and why it's so hard to resist, because the latter film presaged a new era in American cinema, one that would leave behind edgy, cynical and introspective films like Sorcerer in favour of more uplifting fare.